 Things that I used to leave no time for, I now love and crave – art, museums, nature, dance, yoga, and more.
 I know more about what makes me come alive, and I make time for myself now.
 And I’ve helped create a women’s community for others who may be like me.
 When I look back, I can become so overwhelmed with gratitude for my journey and all the incredible people that have been there to guide me along the way, that I can just burst into tears, and it feels so beautiful.
 I can see love and beauty in every person I meet, and inspiration in every thing I see, and it’s so crazy to think that the only thing that changed was me.
 All of this love, beauty, and connection was all around me all along, just waiting for me to open my heart, to come back to myself, and heal so that I could notice.

 The journey begins when we stop blocking ourselves from the connection that we already have, or that may be waiting for us nearby.
 The mindset flip of understanding the wholeness we have is so important.
 Travel can be really important, but so often, we go outside of ourselves to try to find our purpose, when all you have to do is become still enough hear ourselves, and shake off the debris and notice who we already are.
 We are more whole than we realize.
 My passion now is to help people to remember or rediscover who they are.
 I’ve had this experience of waking up, of learning safety in vulnerability, and I know firsthand how hopeless and messy this road can feel.
-It’s an honor and a blessing every day that I get to serve others.
+It’s an honor and a blessing every day that I get to serve others who are struggling inside.
 It gives me purpose to help guide and support other women through this process of reclaiming their feminine power, igniting their passion, and reconnecting in a way that empowers them to live an authentic life, designed on their own terms.